MRWilliamsGit/SimpleClick/README.md

-# SimpleClick
+# SimpleClick: Chatty CMD

-Simple repo to practice using python click to create CLI commands
+Simple repo to practice using python click to create CLI commands.